-- 17. Unless the stay in the case The Prosecutor v.
+17. Unless the stay in the case The Prosecutor v.
 Thomas Lubanga Dyilo is lifted the trial process in all respects will remain at a halt.
 Subject to the confirmation of charges in the case The Prosecutor v.
 Germain Katanga and Mathieu Ngudjolo Chui, a possible trial could begin in and continue throughout 2009.
 A variety of issues may give rise to interlocutory appeals.
 In the case of The Prosecutor v.
-Bosco Ntaganda the level of pre-trial activity will depend on the execution of the arrest warrant. - 18.
-During 2009, the Prosecutor will not only perform all necessary investigative activities directly related to the trial of Thomas Lubanga and that of Germain Katanga and Mathieu Ngudjolo Chui, but also continue to investigate other cases.
-The selection and commencement of an investigation in a third case will take place in mid-2008.
-The investigation is expected to be finalized in 2009.
-A fourth case within the situation of the DRC will also be selected in 2008 and it is assumed that investigations will last throughout 2009.
+Bosco Ntaganda the level of pre-trial activity will depend on the execution of the arrest warrant.

-&lt;sup>2 Lord's Resistance Army.
+2 Lord's Resistance Army.

-&lt;sup>3 Uganda People's Defence Force.
+3 Uganda People's Defence Force.